When should a child have his own room? When to move a child to a separate room?

 Although the baby sleeps in the parents' room, there is nothing to prevent it from already having its own room waiting for it.
 You can gradually get your child used to it, thus building positive associations.
 Initially, the room can be used for changing, for example, and later also for playing, reading stories and drawing.

 Sleeping with a baby as an infant not only has safety implications, but is also convenient for parents because it facilitates night feedings.
 For this reason, a good time to move a toddler to his own room can be a good time, when he is already sleeping peacefully through the night.
-However, this rule does not always work - the child may still need close contact.
-Therefore, It is not surprising when a one-year-old child sleeps with his parents.
-Moreover, older children also have the right to do so, although it is worth gradually encouraging them to sleep in their own room.

 The child's own room vs. the kindergarten